Laser Excitation of Muonic 1S Hydrogen Hyperfine Transition: Effects of Multi-pass Cell Interference: Numerical results

-To better quantify the reduction in transition probability relative to the reference case without interference (black curves), the bottom panels of Fig.~\ref{fig:fluence_saturation} show the ratio of the interference-inclusive result to the one neglecting interference.
+To better quantify the reduction in the simulated transition probability relative to the reference case without interference (dashed black curves), the bottom panels of Fig.~\ref{fig:fluence_saturation} show the ratio of the interference-inclusive result to the one neglecting interference.
 As expected, the decrease in transition probability due to interference effects is negligible for small values of $\overline{\mathcal{F}}$, where saturation effects are basically absent, and also diminishes for very large $\overline{\mathcal{F}}$, where the saturation itself has reached its maximum.
-In the intermediate region, the combined laser-excitation and collisional-deexcitation probability decreases by less than $20\%$.
-For parameters relevant to the HFS experiment under preparation --- a cell diameter of $D = 10\ \mathrm{cm}$, a pulse length of $\tau = 50\ \mathrm{ns}$, and a reflectivity of $0.990 < R < 0.995$ --- the maximal reduction in transition probability is only $\lesssim 10\%$, independent of the fluence value.
+In the intermediate region, the combined laser-excitation and collisional de-excitation probability decreases by less than $20\%$ for any fluence value.
+The comparison between the left and right panels of Fig.~\ref{fig:fluence_saturation} clearly illustrates that the reduction in transition probability becomes smaller with increasing reflectivity $R$, due to the narrowing of the $\mathcal{F}_k$ distribution shown in Fig.~\ref{fig:fluence_distributions} (Right).

-Since these curves represent an upper bound—assuming a larger interference effect than would actually occur in the real cell—we conclude that, under our current expected conditions, the reduction in laser-transition probability due to interference effects in the multi-pass cell can be safely neglected when compared to other uncertainties in the performance of the experimental system.
-On the other hand, the results also indicate that it is preferable to avoid pulse lengths significantly exceeding 50~ns and cell diameters substantially below 100~mm.
+For parameters relevant to the HFS experiment under preparation --- a cell diameter of $D = 10\ \mathrm{cm}$, a pulse length of $\tau = 50\ \mathrm{ns}$, and an effective (including coupling slit losses) reflectivity of $0.990 < R < 0.997$ --- the maximal reduction in transition probability is only $\lesssim 10\%$, independent of the fluence value.